sjc6663/Protocols/16s-library-prep/cleanup.md

 3. Place tube onto magnet rack and capture for 3 minutes.
 5. **KEEPING THE TUBE ON THE MAGNET**, aspirate and discard the supernatant.
 6. Remove from magnet, add 200uL fresh 80% ethanol.
 Briefly pipette to mix.
 7. Place on magnet rack and capture.
-Aspirate and discard ethanol.
+8. **KEEPING THE TUBE ON THE MAGNET**, aspirate and discard ethanol.
-8. Remove from magnet, add 200uL fresh 80% ethanol.
+9. Remove from magnet, add 200uL fresh 80% ethanol.
 Briefly pipette to mix.
-9. Place on magnet rack and capture.
-Aspirate and discard ethanol.
+10. Place on magnet rack and capture.
+11. **KEEPING THE TUBE ON THE MAGNET**, aspirate and discard ethanol.
-10. Briefly centrifuge, recapture and aspirate any residual ethanol at bottom of the tube.
+12. Briefly centrifuge, and recapture.
+13. **KEEPING THE TUBE ON THE MAGNET**, aspirate any residual ethanol at bottom of the tube.
 Discard.
-11. Airdry beads for 5 minutes at room temperature until no visible ethanol remains.
+14. **KEEPING THE TUBE ON THE MAGNET**, airdry beads for 5 minutes at room temperature until no visible ethanol remains.
-12. Add 35uL of nuclease free water and mix well.
+15. Remove from magnet, and add 35uL of nuclease free water and mix well.
-13. Place on magnet rack and capture.
-Transfer supernatant to a fresh tube and quantify using Nanodrop and/or Qubit.
+16. Place on magnet rack and capture.
+17. **KEEPING THE TUBE ON THE MAGNET**, transfer supernatant to a fresh tube and quantify using Nanodrop and/or Qubit.